-Excluding the non-cash costs, the costs to run the care and maintenance program were \$172,623 and \$374,960 for the three and six months ended June 30, 2023, compared to \$240,730 and \$314,490 during the same prior year periods.
+Excluding non-cash costs, the Company's costs to run the care and maintenance program were \$38,447 and \$96,208 for the three months and six months ended June 30, 2024, compared to \$163,623 and \$365,960 during the same prior year periods.
+The significant decrease in care and maintenance costs during the current year period relates to the fact that the Company had carried out preliminary economic assessment studies during the prior year period.